I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Cars demand ever-expanding highways that eat up green space and farmland.
 Once built, new roads fill up with cars and create the need for more pavement.

 Reactive nitrogen is released from car exhausts, which is deposited on land, changing soil chemistry.
 This causes some plants to thrive and others to wilt and die, altering the makeup of native flora.

 We have all come to accept background noise pollution caused by vehicles.

 Urban spaces are designed to be car friendly and, by definition, that tends to make them pedestrian hostile.
 In part, because vehicles are higher and bigger, the pedestrian death rate between 2009 and 2018 rose by 51 percent in the United States.

-Increased paving for roads and parking lots leads to a “heat island” effect in cities raising temperatures several degrees.
+Increased paving for roads and parking lots leads to a “heat island” effect in cities, raising temperatures several degrees.
 So, hot days become uncomfortably hot days, and uncomfortably hot days become dangerously hot days.
-That’s when vulnerable old folk and children start dying off because of heat stroke.
+That’s when vulnerable old folks and children start dying off because of heat stroke.